+This R training course will introduce you to the R programming language, teaching you to create functions and customise code so you can manipulate data and begin to use R self-sufficiently in your work.
 R is the world’s most popular data mining and statistics package.
 It’s also free, and easy to use, with a range of intuitive graphical interfaces.
-This two-day course will introduce you to the R programming language, teaching you to create functions and customise code so you can manipulate data and begin to use R self-sufficiently in your work.

 Python is a high-level, general-purpose language used by a thriving community of millions.
 Data-science teams often use it in their production environments and analysis pipelines, and it’s the tool of choice for elite data-mining competition winners and deep-learning innovations.
 This course provides a foundation for using Python in exploratory data analysis and visualisation, and as a stepping stone to machine learning.